MostafaRamzySayedAhmed/ShowDetailsApp/README.md

 # Show Details App
-It is a Responsive Web App For Showing Details About Items Without Need of Reloading any of it's Pages or Being Redirected to Another Page.
+It is a Responsive Real Time Web App for Showing Details about Items without the Need of Reloading any of it's Pages or Being Redirected to Another Page.

 # The Features